 Alright, so before we run off to performance land, let me make something clear.
 Performance chips and OBD Tuners aren’t designed to give your sweet ride any superpowers.
 It won’t turn from Bruce to Jolly Green.
 For that, you’ll need a Stage 3 upgrade.
 But 27 HP and 23 LB-FT with a Diablo Tuner aren’t hateful numbers from a 6.4-liter Dodge Challenger.

-One of the most potent ways to get extra power out of your car is with a performance tuner, also called a “performance chip.”
-But what does “chipping” your car actually do?
-Are there any negative side effects to worry about?
-How well do OBD2 performance tuners actually work?
-Are they as good as a tuning your ECU the old-fashioned way?
+But let’s not jump the light.
+What does “chipping” your car do?
+Are there any adverse side effects?
+How well do OBD performance tuners work?
+Are they as good as tuning your ECU the old-fashioned way?

 There are also some specialized tuners with a more specific goal in mind.
 For example, the Range Active Fuel Management Disable Device overrides the cylinder deactivation feature found on many of today’s V6 and V8 engines, keeping all cylinders active at all times to increase throttle response and power across the board.
 And the Hypertech Speedometer Calibrator does just what the name implies, restoring your speedo’s accuracy after gear swaps and tire size changes.